ThatCoolCoder/foss-rcas/Scripts/UI/Settings/Components/README.md

 Some manually-coded scenes have also been created.
 You can tell the SettingsRow-derived classes apart from the rest as they all end in `Input`.

+There are also a bunch of similar classes within the UI directory that use this same principle without extending from SettingsRow.

 Yes, currently this is overkill.
 However, it makes it very easy to expand to a far greater number of settings in future, which is something I envisage happening.